elasticdog/elasticdog-com/content/EDC Knife History.md

 Ever since I was 10 years old, I have carried a pocket knife.
 Both my father and grandfather always had a Swiss Army Knife on them, which is where I also got my start.
 Growing up watching MacGyver helped.

+Highly personal reflection of usage and personality.
+I'm not a collector, but have owned numerous knives in my lifetime.

 These days, I've come to realize that I appreciate a locking knife with the ability to open and close it easily with one hand.
 I gravitate toward simple knives on the smaller side, as I find that they aren't as intimidating for non-knife people and are more than capable of handling my light duty needs.
 I dig a good vintage aesthetic, but love that you can find options using modern materials and tech.

 1. SAK Tinker